rcatolino/remote/readme.md

 ## Build
 ### Server
-To build the server, you will need libjansson-dev, glib2.0 and gstreamer-1.0.
+To build the server, you will need libjansson-dev, glib2.0 and optionally gstreamer-1.0 (this last one is if you want to use the streaming to phone option, which seems pretty useless anyway).
 Once the dependencies satisfied, go into remote-server and `make setup` (to pull lib smdp) then `make`.
 You can enable/disable build options in the makefile.